 You may only submit one application for this grant under this call.
-You cannot simultaneously apply for an international postdoc grant in medicin and health, humanities and social sciences, or artistic research.
-On the other hand, you may apply for an international postdoc grant in development research, but if this application is approved and you choose to receive the grant, the application for an international postdoc grant in development research will not be processed further.
-Other restrictions on the grants you may apply for during the same year are shown in the table below.
+You cannot simultaneously apply for an international postdoc grant in medicine and health, humanities and social sciences, or artistic research.
+Further information about the grants you may apply for during the same year are shown on the page Several grants simultaneously.

 What requirements apply if I already have a grant from the Swedish Research Council?